 CARROT – SIGHI 0

-Carrots have a sweet and earthy flavor, adding a crunchy texture when raw and a tender, mildly sweet profile when cooked.
+Carrots are low in histamine.
+They have a sweet and earthy flavor, adding a crunchy texture when raw and a tender, mildly sweet profile when cooked.
 Carrots are a great way to add natural sweetness and texture to a variety of dishes.

 CUCUMBER – SIGHI 0

-Cucumbers have a fresh, crisp taste with a slightly melon-like flavor and a refreshing crunch.
+Cucumbers are low in histamine.
+They have a fresh, crisp taste with a slightly melon-like flavor and a refreshing crunch.
 Their mild flavor and hydrating properties make cucumbers a versatile and safe choice for adding a refreshing element to salads, snacks, and salsas.

 LEMON THYME – SIGHI 0

-Thyme is a versatile herb with a subtle, earthy flavor.
+Thyme is low in histamine.
+It is a versatile herb with a subtle, earthy flavor.
 Thyme comes in several varieties, both of which I will use in TLH recipes.
 Common Thyme will be used to add that classic earthy flavor.
 Lemon Thyme is a great option for adding a citrusy note, perfect for when you want to add that taste of lemon to your dish without the histamine-liberating effects of citrus.

 TEST YOUR TOLERANCE: OPTIONAL ADD-INS